mattWillis/resistance-toolkit/README.md

 # Project Migrating to [resistance-toolkit-web](https://github.com/mattWillis/resistance-toolkit-web)

 My main focus will now be on supporting the web based version of this project!
-Check it out.
+Check it out at [https://resistance-toolkit.com/](https://resistance-toolkit.com/).

 ## resistance-toolkit